Foreign travel advice

 Entry requirements

-This advice reflects the UK government’s understanding of current rules for people travelling on a full ‘British citizen’ passport from the UK, for the most common types of travel.
+This information is for people travelling on a full ‘British citizen’ passport from the UK.
+It is based on the UK government’s understanding of Guatemala’s current rules for the most common types of travel.

 The authorities in Guatemala set and enforce entry rules.
-If you’re not sure how these requirements apply to you, contact the Guatemalan Embassy in the UK
+If you’re not sure how these requirements apply to you, contact the Guatemalan Embassy in the UK.

 Passport validity requirements